zasd123/meatbar/README.md

 - Cloudwatch agent is downloaded and configured during the docker build process,  /cloudwatch/amazon-cloudwatch-agent.json just needs to be pointed to the application log file in the guest OS

 ENDPOINT/DNS

 The application is current hosted at 18.232.145.101:8080.
 I don’t have any spare Domain names at the moment so I am skipping DNS and SSL setup for now, however I could easily set up an A/PTR record with AWS Route53 and a TLS cert in ACM via Terraform.
 This site will stay up until friday 08/26/22 as I am already mostly maxed out of free-teir resources in AWS.

-terraform/main.tf handles the following:
--Docker build
--Upload to ECR,
--Provisioning of infrastructure
--Hot-swap deployment of new images to the ECS task

 DEPLOYMENT